Mingzat

 Keyboarding

 Mingzat can be used with any Unicode Lepcha keyboarding program.
-The Lepcha (SIL) Unicode keyboard for MacOS and Windows is based on a phonetic representation of the script.
+The Lepcha (SIL) keyboard for Linux, MacOS, Windows, and mobile devices is based on a phonetic representation of the script.

 Downloads